 Time to Stop Talking About Speech Laws and Start Talking About Speech Rights!

 The Lindsay Shepherd affair at Wilfred Laurier University was the moment the free speech and free thought lid blew off the pressure cooker in Canadian Universities as it exposed a Soviet-style inquisition at the hands of Wilfred Laurier University Professor Nathan Rambukanna.
-Shepherd's "crime" was showing undergraduate students a video clip of Professor Jordan Peterson's remarks culled from a segment of TV Ontario's popular show, The Agenda, hosted by Steve Paikin.
-Peterson and other guests on the panel were discussing the issue of gender-neutral pronouns (a subject that has made Peterson famous or infamous depending on your politics).
+Shepherd’s “crime” was showing undergraduate students a video clip of University of Toronto Professor Jordan Peterson’s remarks culled from a segment of TV Ontario’s popular show, The Agenda, hosted by Steve Paikin.
+Peterson and other guests on the panel were discussing the issue of gender-neutral pronouns (a subject that has made Peterson famous or infamous, depending on your politics).

-After an alleged complaint was made in regards to showing this clip, Shepherd was brought into what can only be described as an Orwellian meeting with three of her superiors including Rambukkana, the Professor she was assisting in the program.
-Shepherd was told that she was creating a “toxic environment” by showing the Paikin clip and he likened it to “neutrally playing a speech by Hitler.”
-These supposed "academics" used their power position to try to humiliate her.
-It turns out there was no complaint and that “Dr.”Rambukkana lied and made the whole thing up.
-Fortunately, Ms. Shepherd had secretly recorded the meeting and would later release its content to the media.
+After an alleged complaint was made regarding showing this clip, Shepherd was brought into what can only be described as an Orwellian meeting with three of her superiors, including Rambukkana, the professor she was assisting.
+Shepherd was told that she was creating a “toxic environment” by showing the Paikin clip, and he likened it to “neutrally playing a speech by Hitler.”
+These supposed “academics” used their power position to try to humiliate her.

 The late Christopher Hitchens described the problem with hate speech perfectly at the University of Toronto in 2007: